Laxmination/Step-by-Step-Python/README.md

 2. String & string can operate with +.
 3. Numeric values can operate with all arithmetic operators.
 4. Arithmetic expression with integer and float will result in float.
+5. Result of division operator with two integers will be float.
+6. Integer division with float and int will give int displayed as float.